frankMusacchia/VarGenius-HZD/README.md

 	samtools faidx ucsc.hg19.fa (that produces ucsc.hg19.fa.fai)
 	cut -f1,2  ucsc.hg19.fa.fai > ucsc.hg19.genomefile
 - the target BED file for your sequenced samples
-- a file with a list of BAM full paths to use and corresponding samplenames (tab separated (bamlist.txt).
+- a file with a list of BAM full paths to use and corresponding samplenames (tab separated bamlist.txt).
 Its header must be: samplename\tpath samplename	path sampleA	/path/to/bam/ sampleB	/path/to/bam/

 #Step 1: Get the exons on-target (to be run only once per-target)
-perl HZD_launch.pl -p /path/where/you/downloaded/VarGeniusII-HZD -o /path/to/outfolder/ -ref /path/to/ucsc.hg19.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f GET_TARGET_EXONS -t /path/to/target.bed
+perl HZD_launch.pl -p /path/where/you/downloaded/VarGenius-HZD -o /path/to/outfolder/ -ref /path/to/genome.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f GET\_EXONS\_ON\_TARGET -t /path/to/target.bed

 #Step 2: Execute the breadth/depth of coverage step for each sample

-perl HZD_launch.pl -p /path/where/you/downloaded/VarGeniusII-HZD -o /path/to/outfolder/ -ref /path/to/ucsc.hg19.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f VGII_COV_STEP -t /path/to/target.bed
+perl HZD_launch.pl -p /path/where/you/downloaded/VarGenius-HZD -o /path/to/outfolder/ -ref /path/to/genome.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f HZD\_PREPROCESSING -t /path/to/target.bed

 #Step 3.
 Launch HZD algorithm

-perl HZD_launch.pl -p /path/where/you/downloaded/VarGeniusII-HZD -o /path/to/outfolder/ -ref /path/to/ucsc.hg19.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f VGII-HZD -t /path/to/target.bed
+perl HZD_launch.pl -p /path/where/you/downloaded/VarGenius-HZD -o /path/to/outfolder/ -ref /path/to/genome.fasta -b //path/to/bedtools -l /path/to/bamlist.txt -f DETECT\_HDs -t /path/to/target.bed